bamlab/bam-cmd/README.md

 bam help [cmd]          display help for [cmd]
 ```

+The repository name could be specified in all accepted git format.
+The command accept the following format :
+* `orga/package.git` will be used as `git@github.com:orga/package.git`
+* `package.git` will be used as `git@github.com:bamlab/package.git`
+* `orga/package` will be used as `git@github.com:orga/package.git`
+* `package` will be used as `git@github.com:bamlab/package.git`

 ### Project Configuration

 The configuration must be in a file named `bam.js` in your project directory.
-It must export an object which could have the following attribute :
+It must export an object which could have the following attributes :

 **build**